Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 I wouldn’t necessarily define Balos as a place with such characteristics, it’s not isolated nor unfrequented, it’s only more complex to access than other areas.

-In any case, these adventurous trips are interesting, super fun, and despite being a bit more expensive than the traditional boat trip, it will certainly be more private than traveling with other thousand souls (6 or 8 is the usual number of seats these excursions include).
+In any case, these adventurous trips are exciting and super fun, and despite being a bit more expensive than the traditional boat trip, it will undoubtedly be more private than traveling with other thousand souls (6 or 8 is the usual number of seats these excursions include).

 balos beach